 Since you can purchase these in a pair or as a set, there should be a viable option for all athletes.
 While you could wind up spending over $4,000 on dumbbells if you want two full sets that will range from five to 100 pounds and a separate storage rack, the quality you’re going to find with these dumbbells should keep them in your gym for nearly a lifetime.
-Because of Rogue’s reputation, and the durable steel build and rubber coat on these versatile gym tools, we believe these hex dumbbells are well worth the price for the lifetime of use you’ll likely receive out of them.
+Because of Rogue’s reputation, the durable steel build, and the rubber coat on the heads, we believe these hex dumbbells are well worth the price for the lifetime of use you’ll likely receive out of them.

 What type of handle is on the Rogue Hex Dumbbells?

 These dumbbells have a classic ergonomic handle.
 This type of handle is thicker in the middle than on the ends, giving you a nice grip exactly where you need it.

 What are the different weight options available with the Rogue Hex Dumbbells?